vijairamcharan/node-slate/source/includes/main.md

 Welcome to the NN API Docs!
 Your one stop shop to find out all about our APIs we have marked as being ready for prime-time.

-We have language bindings in Shell, Ruby, and Python!
+We have language bindings in cURL, TypeScript, Java and Python.
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 This example API documentation page was created with [Slate](https://github.com/lord/slate).
 Feel free to edit it and use it as a base for your own API's documentation.